Full-time undergraduate (20 months)

 Throughout our course students will be expected to manage their own learning and develop their knowledge base and presentation skills.
 This will include the use of portfolios, e-learning, on-line materials and student led seminars.
 Our course is work-based learning where you will be supported by your employer to complete the course.
 The course will be day release from work with the application of learning to the workplace a major feature of the course.

-Our course can help you to develop in your current role, and apply for Band 4 roles in healthcare, or prepare you for a career in nursing.
-A range of roles in health and social care and public health are available.
+Our course will let you develop in your current role and apply for Band 4 roles in healthcare, or prepare you for a career in nursing.
+A range of roles in health, social care and public health are available.

 We use a number of ways for you to demonstrate your learning from the modules, and to make sure you’re developing the knowledge and skills to complete our course.
 These include essays, presentations, exams, case studies and reports.
 You will also be assessed in the workplace by a named mentor.